 Meanwhile, CBD has been linked with the release of hormones that help to lower stress.
 It’s worth noting that the research conducted thus far is not comprehensive, and we may learn even more about why cannabis users tend to be less stressed than non-users once more research is completed.

 The Use of Medical Marijuana for Stress Relief

 The use of medical cannabis for relieving stress is nonetheless widespread.
 According to Harvard Health the hundreds of thousands of prescriptions handed out by doctors each year, a huge number of these are for the treatment of stress-related conditions.
 Medical marijuana is widely recommended to patients suffering from conditions such as PTSD, chronic anxiety, and depression.

 It’s clear that there is a consensus emerging in the medical community (at least in the United States) that marijuana poses a significant potential to improve patient wellbeing, which is why it is emerging as a primary prescription option.
+In fact, state level marijuana legalization in the US continues to grow for the past years.
+Most reforms on these states policies are aimed primarily towards increasing access to marijuana for medical purposes.
 Patients can smoke marijuana, take administered THC tablets, consume edibles, and use CBD products such as cannabinoid oils to help combat their stress.